kodizen/kodizen/README.md

 I believe in continuous learning and sharing knowledge.
 You'll often find me:

 - Exploring new technologies and frameworks
-- Soon to be contributing to open source projects
 - Writing about software development best practices
 - Experimenting with developer tooling